am1macdonald/PassPorter/README.md

 # Pass Porter

-Pass Porter is an Authentication Platform built with Python, SQL, JavaScript, and NPM.
+Pass Porter is an Authentication Platform built with Python + FastAPI and PostgreSQL (plus JavaScript, and NPM for Tailwind).

 ## Installation